decisionpatterns/backpipe/README.md

         div( class="inner")                %<%
           h1( "content", role="heading" )

-This much better matches the generated HTML output.
+Using the backpipe operator, the code more closely matches the generated output.
+Debugging time is lessened and

 ## Usage